asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 2. Write a Python code for finding average value for *n* dice throw.

-* What is the biggest number of dice for which you can get the average value of a throw?
+3. What is the biggest number of dice for which you can get the average value of a throw?
 Note the time taken by computer to generate the average value of a throw of the biggest number of dice.

-* Can you explain why there is a long delay by computer in generating the average value of a throw for greater than 8 dice?
+4. Can you explain why there is a long delay by computer in generating the average value of a throw for greater than 8 dice?

 ### Exercise 4: Using the Monte Carlo method.

 1. Write a pseudocode for defining *Black_box* which takes following two input:
     1. *n* number of dice.
     2. *m* number of throws.

 and generates sum and its respective probability for *m* number of throws of *n* number of dice.

 2. Implement this pseudocode in Python.

 * Hint: For each throw of *n* dice, you will get a random outcome.
 Hence create a list of random outcomes only.
-This will avoid creating list of all possible outcomes and circumvent the CPU memory bottleneck.
+This will avoid creating list of possible outcomes and circumvent the CPU memory bottleneck.

 3. Using the function *Black_box* defined above, find the most likely number of dice if their throws summed to *k* (for example k = 51).

-* What is the likelihood for each possible number of dice given that sum = *k* is observed?
+4. What is the likelihood for each possible number of dice given that sum = *k* is observed?